 Creating an MCAT study schedule is key in setting yourself up for success on test day.
+That's one of the first things we always discuss with our own students in our .
 Your is a fundamental part of your medical school application and one of the most important initial considerations for admissions committees when evaluating your application.
 In a daunting seven and a half hours, the MCAT will test nearly everything you have learned during your undergraduate studies.
 The exam is meant to provide admissions committees with a way to compare students from a varied range of backgrounds and heavily influences .

 With such a huge task ahead of you, it can be difficult to know where to start.
 To help you compose your own MCAT study schedule, we’ve developed a comprehensive guide.
 This blog includes an overview of important information to know before you start studying, a detailed examples of a six-months, three-months, one-month and even ONE-WEEK MCAT study schedules – broken down to help you organize your time effectively – and tips to overcome test day stress so you can perform your best!